dotfurther/OpenDiscoverSDK/CSharpExamples/DocumentIdentifier/README.md

 ------------------------------------------------------------------------------------------------------------------------
 ### Warning:
 Watch your anti-virus software in Windows Task Manager (under Task Manager "Details" sort by CPU).
-Since this example application will identify hundreds to thousands of files a second (opening a FileStream for each file), your anti-virus software may monitor it very closely and this monitoring may use a lot of the available CPU.
+Since this example application will identify hundreds to thousands of files per second (opening a FileStream for each file), your anti-virus software may monitor it very closely and this monitoring may use a lot of the available CPU.
 The anti-virus program may even kill the process.
 If this happens you will need to configure your anti-virus to 'trust' this application or any document processing application you build with SDK.